Cookbook

 );

-Step 2: Get governance context for each GDPR table
+Step 2: Get governance context for each tagged table

 SELECT METATATE_APP.CORE.GET_DECISION_CONTEXT(